On energy dissipation in a friction-controlled slide of a body excited by random motions of the foundation: Pugachev--Sveshnikov equation formalism

-Here, $G_0(z_2, z_3; \tau)$ and~$G_1(z_2, z_3; \tau)$ are new intermediary entire complex variable functions we need to find.
-This can be done using analytic properties of~$F^\pm$, that is, $F^+$ is analytic for~$\Im{z_1} > 0$, and $F^-$ is analytic for~$\Im{z_1} < 0$.
-After such the functions are found, we solve equations~\eqref{eq10c}, and use~\eqref{eq10b} to get the desired characteristic function~$E$ back.
+In the next section we show how to find~$G_0$ and~$G_1$.
+Now, we just mention that after these functions are found, we can solve equations~\eqref{eq10c}, and use~\eqref{eq10b} to find the desired characteristic function~$E$.